ancybjohn02/vehicle_cut_in_detection-learning/README.md

 **Dataset Description**
 ---------------------

-Two datasets are used in this project:
+Two datasets are used in this project, they are:

 1. **Nuscenes**: A public autonomous driving dataset containing 1000 scenes, each 20 seconds long, with 360-degree camera and lidar data.
 2. **Argoverse**: A public autonomous driving dataset containing 324 scenes, each 30 seconds long, with 360-degree camera and lidar data.